A Model-Consistent Data-Driven Computational Strategy for PDE Joint Inversion Problems: Computational framework

 corresponding to the mathematical model~\eqref{EQ:Model Gen}, we are interested in reconstructing the functions $f$ and $g$ corresponding to the measurements~\eqref{EQ:Data Meas}.

 The inversion process with data~\eqref{EQ:Data Hist} and~\eqref{EQ:Data Meas} is a two-step procedure.
-In the first step, we learn from data~\eqref{EQ:Data Hist} a relation $\cN_\theta$ between $\cF(f)$ and $\cF(g)$ as given in~\eqref{EQ:Relation Gen}, while in the second step, we use this relation and data~\eqref{EQ:Data Meas} to reconstruct the coefficients $f$ and $g$.
-Our idea is philosophically similar to the idea of learning a regularization functional from historical data, such as those in~\cite{GiOnWi-arXiv20}, but is fundamentally different in terms of the details of the implementation, including how the learning process is done and how the learned model is utilized in the joint inversion stage.
+In the first step, we learn from data~\eqref{EQ:Data Hist} a relation $\cN_\theta$ between $\cF(f)$ and $\cF(g)$ as given in~\eqref{EQ:Relation Gen}.
+The choice of the features to be learned, that is, the operator $\cF$, is of critical importance in this step.
+More discussions will be provided later in this section.
+In the second step, we use this relation and data~\eqref{EQ:Data Meas} to reconstruct the coefficients $f$ and $g$.
+Our idea is philosophically similar to the idea of learning a regularization functional from historical data, such as that in~\cite {GiOnWi-IEEE19}, but is fundamentally different in terms of the details of the implementation, including how the learning process is done and how the learned model is utilized in the joint inversion stage.